 He answered.
-That very afternoon, a cold front moved in, bringing a constant drizzle worthy of Seattle.
+That afternoon, a cold front bequeathed us a steady drizzle worthy of Seattle.

-Today it not only continued, but turned into snow at the higher elevations.
+Today it not only continued, but turned into snow at higher elevations.
 In August.
-Granted, August snow isn’t actually unusual in Glacier.
-But the timing and location could not have been better.
+Granted, that isn’t actually unusual in Glacier, but this year, it couldn’t have been more welcome.

 And I’m…kinda flabbergasted.

 Happy, but disbelieving.

 God healed my knee during a recent hiking trip.
 I know what my knee felt like on just Advil; this wasn’t that.
 No pain at all, not even a one of ten.
 I could walk in total confidence.